-Upper Hutt, Lower Hutt, Porirua and Wellington drinking water is described as ‘soft’ water, because there is less calcium and magnesium content.
+Upper Hutt, Lower Hutt, Porirua, Wellington and South Wairarapa drinking water is described as ‘soft’ water, because there is less calcium and magnesium content.
 As a generalisation, soft water is deficient of minerals whereas hard water is richer in minerals.
 Soft water is slightly more acidic than hard water, and as a result it dissolves metals more easily/quickly.

 In New Zealand, the plumbing materials/fittings (i.e. your taps) which come in to contact with water are usually the source of heavy metals, such as lead, nickel, cadmium, copper and antimony.

 When you turn a fitting off there may be a small amount of water left sitting in it.
 Whilst our treatment processes adjust the pH to reduce the water’s aggressiveness on pipework and tap ware, there is the potential that water sitting in a plumbing fitting, if unused for several hours, may accumulate minute traces of metals.